ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 1. System calls
 2. Signals from external I/O.

 At boot time, the OS allocates and initializes a jump table called an *exception table* for each exception.
-When an exception occur, the CPU uses this to determine the correct handler.
-It finds the address of the handler by taking using the special CPU register called *exception table base register* and adds the integer ID of the exception.
+When an exception occurs, the CPU uses this to determine the correct handler.
+It finds the address of the handler by using the special CPU register called an *exception table base register* and adds the integer ID of the exception.

 Similar to regular procedure call, but the return address will either be the current instruction or the next.
-CPU also stores some data like the current condition codes to use when returning control.
+The CPU also stores some data like the current condition codes to use when returning control.
 Exception handlers run in *kernel mode* (have access to all system resources).

 ### Classes of exceptions